-A user is an entity that stores the assigned role(s), email settings and enables you to login to Orchestrator.
+A user is an entity that stores the assigned role(s), email settings and enables you to log in to Orchestrator (you may use either your username or email address).
 A user’s view of Orchestrator is dependent on the assigned roles.
+There are two pages containing user-pertaining information: the User page and the Profile page.
+Populating one of them overwrites the associated information in the other one (name, surname, email address).

 - read details from the Settings page;